luiscastilho/dungeoneering/docs/README.md

 ### Windows

-The application should work with the instructions above.
+The application should work with the installation instructions above.
 If it doesn't, crate an issue please.

 ### macOS